pflanze/bida-prototype/README.md

 This is a prototype for the bida database.

-It is written in Perl and uses the Berkeley key-value Database as storage backend.
+It is written in Perl and uses the Sqlite3 database as storage backend.
 The purpose of this implementation is to develop the database API before caring for a more efficient implementation.
 The database API is developed with the latter implementation in mind,